appier/ads-ios-sdk/README.md

 ## License

-Appier is available under the MIT license.
+AppierAds is available under the MIT license.
 See the LICENSE file for more info.

 ## Documentation